zf-fr/zfr-oauth2-server/README.md

 libraries, it assumes you are using Doctrine, and provide various services based on Doctrine interfaces.

 Currently, it's more of a proof of concept to implement a simpler and cleaner OAuth 2 server implementation.
-It only implements the Resource Owner Password Credentials grant type and Client Credentials grant type (because... well, that's the one I need for my project), but plan to implement others (or if you want to contribute!).
+It does not support yet the Implicit grant.
+If you want to help, please contribute!

 If you need a full featured project, that was tested by thousands of people, I suggest you to have a look at one of those two PHP libraries: